LoanDepot Park: Problems with grass and retractable roof

 Since sod was first laid down in early February 2012, the grass has had difficulty growing under the frequently-closed roof.
-Planners had selected a strain of Bermuda grass—named Celebration—for its reputation of doing well in the shade.
+Planners had selected a strain of Bermuda grass, named Celebration, for its reputation of doing well in the shade.
 Even so, with the grass receiving only about 4 hours per day of sunlight, some of the sod kept turning brown.
 The worst-affected area is in deep right field where patches of dead sod have been replaced multiple times.
 Grow lights are pointed by groundskeepers on the area to nurse it to health on non-game days.
 As of 2014, the Bermuda grass has been replaced with Platinum TE Paspalum.
 Paspalum is better able to tolerate shaded areas.

 During the first months of games played at the new park, at least four leaks showed themselves in the retractable roof.
 Fans sitting in at least four seating sections still got wet under the drippy roof on rainy days.
 Leaks have progressively appeared under different spots as stadium workers kept plugging them by opening up the roof panels and patching the joints.

-Samson said it will take time to work out the kinks:
+Samson said that it would take time to work out the kinks:

 We knew going in that other retractable-roof ballparks had to make adjustments for one or two years to get their field right.
 We hoped that we'd get it right the first time.
 So far it's not right.
 We're going to keep working and find a way to make it better.